 Recruitment process – Investment Banks in India

-- No HR business: As investment banking industry in India is quite different, rarely HR goes through investment banking resumes.
+- No HR business: As the investment banking industry in India is quite different, rarely HR goes through investment banking resumes.
 It is done by MD directly.
-As investment banking professions are not for the faint hearted, it’s important that the screening is done by the most important executives in the business.
+As investment banking professions are not for the faint-hearted, it’s important that the screening is done by the most important executives in the business.

 - Never try to tap insider’s information to crack the interview: As an investment banker, you need to be trustworthy as you will be handling millions of bucks of important clients.
 So, don’t try for any quick fix.
 Rather try to highlight why you are a good match for the job.